4 Big Changes You Can Expect to See at Macy’s

 Last year, the company announced it plans to shut down 100 stores and slash thousands of jobs as it attempted to counter retail’s challenges and refocus more efforts on digital.

 “We have a very strong physical store footprint,” Macy’s newly minted CEO Jeff Gennette told investors Tuesday.
 “We did get ahead of the industry on realizing the need to pare back our physical store footprint.
-And once we finished closing the 100 stores that we announced in August of 2016, we’ll have a brick and mortar portfolio that we feel good about.”
+And once we finished closing the 100 stores that we announced in August of 2016, we’ll have a brick-and-mortar portfolio that we feel good about.”
 (Gennette, also Macy’s president, since March 2014, took the reins from former Macy’s CEO Terry Lundgren in March 2017.)

 Here, we round up four big changes.